-Explainer: What’s the History of Variable-Capacity Heat Pumps?
+Explainer: What’s the History of All-Climate Heat Pumps?

 Today, most U.S. homes have heating and/or air-conditioning systems.
 Depending on your region and climate, you may have both or just one, but chances are your home gets some conditioning at least part of the year.

 Not long ago, things were very different!
 Despite being found in 87 percent of households today, air conditioning has only been common in American homes since the late 1960s.
 The next time your parents or grandparents gripe about your home being too chilly when they visit, cut them some slack — they likely grew up without the luxury of home cooling.